DeviPrasadDubey/sql-data-analytics/README.md

 # SQL Data Analytics — Portfolio Repository

 Welcome!
 This is my SQL Data Analytics project where I designed, structured, and executed SQL-based analyses on business datasets.

+## 📦 Project Context
+This project is the **next phase** of my [Sales Data Warehouse Project](https://github.com/DeviPrasadDubey/sql-data-warehouse-project).
+The warehouse was designed with **ETL pipelines, star schema (fact & dimensions)**, and SQL Server.
+This repository continues the journey by performing **advanced SQL analytics** on top of that warehouse, covering magnitude, segmentation, customer-level KPIs, and trend analysis.

 The project demonstrates my ability to:

 create and manage datasets in SQL Server